silkenweb/silkenweb/packages/book/src/introduction.md

 # Introduction

 This book gives a very high level overview of the main concepts in Silkenweb.
-See the individual module documentation for more detailed information.
+For more detailed documentation on each feature, see the [API documentation](https://docs.rs/silkenweb/latest).